iturdikulov/notes/switch to neovim path.md

 ---
-title: "Switch to neovim path"
 date: 2023-04-04
+draft: true
 tags:
 - inbox
 - definition
 - vimtip
-draft: true
 ---

+# Switch to neovim path

 In daily life I use [[pycharm]] right now, for python development.
 I'm planing to switch to [[neovim (text editor)]] and here list of steps to take it.